Elanora Heights

 The level of residential development activity in Elanora Heights is very low in comparison to the average area assessed nationally by AreaSearch

-The population has been declining recently, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
-New properties are constructed at an average value of $764,000, indicating a focus on the premium segment by developers.
-Compared to Greater Sydney, Elanora Heights has significantly less development activity, 84.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties, though development activity has increased in recent periods.
-Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
-Building activity shows 67.0% detached dwellings and 33.0% medium and high-density housing, with a growing mix of townhouses and apartments offering options across different price points.
+The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with varied buyer choices.
+New properties are constructed at an average value of $764,000, indicating a focus on the premium segment.
+Compared to Greater Sydney, Elanora Heights has significantly less development activity, 84.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+However, recent periods have seen an increase in development activity.
+Nationally, this area also reflects lower development activity, suggesting market maturity and possible development constraints.
+Building activity shows a mix of 67.0% detached dwellings and 33.0% medium to high-density housing, including townhouses and apartments, providing options across different price points.

-This shift from the area's existing housing (currently 94.0% houses) suggests decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
-Elanora Heights has around 1308 people per approval, indicating a mature, established area.
+This represents a shift from the area's existing housing, which is currently 94.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.
+Elanora Heights has around 1308 people per approval, suggesting a mature, established area.
 With population projections showing stability or decline, housing demand pressures are expected to remain reduced, benefiting potential buyers.

 Frequently Asked Questions - Development